Arya-H03/IronHammer/README.md

 >();
 ```

 When a new archetype is created, it is tested against all registered queries immediately.
 Matching archetypes are added to the query's list.
-At runtime, iterating a query is a flat loop — no per-frame filtering, no searching:
+At runtime, iterating a query is a flat loop.
+No per frame filtering, no searching:

 ```cpp
 for (auto& archetype : spriteQuery->GetMatchingArchetypes())